-Published on 31/03/2021
+Published on 20/05/2022

 1. Who are we?

-This Notice sets out how we use and protect any personal data that you provide to us, whether by phone call, text, email, social media, paper form, through using our website or when you attend one of our community stakeholder events.
+We are a controller of your data which means that we are responsible for looking after it.
+This Notice sets out how we process your personal data, howsoever collected, including, but not limited to, by phone call, text, email, social media, paper form, through using our website or when you attend one of our community stakeholder events or from third parties.

-- The General Data Protection Regulation;
+the UK General Data Protection Regulation;

-- The Data Protection Act 2018;
+the Data Protection Act 2018; and

 3. What personal data we may collect about you

-- Your full name, gender and date of birth;
+Your full name, gender and date of birth;

-- Your full postal address;
+Your full postal address;

 Contact information such as phone numbers, email address or social media identifiers;

-- Information regarding any additional boarding assistance needed, and other information related to your needs and preferences such as dietary requirements;
+Information regarding any additional boarding assistance needed, and other information related to your needs and preferences such as dietary requirements;

-- Vehicle details and registration number;
+Vehicle details and registration number;

-- Demographic information, which may include your postcode, preferences and interests;
+Geo-demographic information, which may include your postcode, preferences and interests;

 Job application details including CVs;

-- CCTV image data collected at ports, on vessels and (on some routes) via Bodycams;
+CCTV image data collected at ports, on vessels and (on some routes) via Bodycams;

-- Data collected through your access to, and use of, the CalMac public Wi-Fi service on vessels and in ports (your e-mail address, hardware device MAC address, and the date and time you connect to the CalMac WIFI Service);
+Data collected through your access to, and use of, the CalMac public Wi-Fi service on vessels and in ports (your e-mail address, hardware device MAC address, and the date and time you connect to the CalMac WIFI Service);

 Advance Passenger Information (where required by legislation).
 This information includes your full name, your nationality, your date of birth and your gender, and

-Communications you exchange with us (for example, your emails, letters, texts, phone calls, social media interactions with us, or your participation and interaction at community stakeholder events.)
+Communications you exchange with us (for example, your emails, letters, texts, phone calls, social media interactions with us, or your participation and interaction at community stakeholder events).

 4 How we collect the personal data